zeevx/ahkohd/README.md

 ### 🦄 😹

 👋 Hi!
-I'm a polyglot developer + designer; 👩‍🎨 Artisan of logics and pixles.
+I'm a polyglot developer + designer; 👩‍🎨 Artisan of logics and pixels.
+In a nutshell, I create.

 Sometimes, I make indie games.
 At other times I contribute to open-source.
 In a nutshell, I create.